ICHydro/Riverlabs/docs/en/index.md

 ## Power considerations

 The logger requires two batteries.
-The main power source is a 3.7V 18650 lithium battery, which is a commonly available battery that can be found in may electronic stores.
+The main power source is a 3.7V 18650 lithium battery, which is a commonly available battery that can be found in many electronic stores.
 These are rechargeable batteries with a capacity of around 2000 mAh.
 Make sure that you purchase an appropriate charger.
 They cannot be charged with Ni-MH chargers!

 Also mind the polarity when inserting the battery.
 The logger versions without solar charging circuit are protected for reverse polarity, but those with a solar charging circuit are not.
 Inserting the battery wrongly will cause permanent damage to those loggers and may cause fire.